dhyeythumar/BoatAttack-with-ML-Agents-build-versions/README.md

-# BoatAttack with ML-Agents (Linux Build - 1.0)
+# BoatAttack with ML-Agents (Linux Server Build - 1.0)

 <h4 align="center">
-This branch contains the Linux build version of <a href="https://github.com/Dhyeythumar/BoatAttack-with-ML-Agents">BoatAttack with ML-Agents</a> repo.
+This branch contains the Linux Server/Headless build version of <a href="https://github.com/Dhyeythumar/BoatAttack-with-ML-Agents">BoatAttack with ML-Agents</a> repo.
 </h4>

 > **Note:**